deragent/arXivFilter/README.md

     # arxiv-filter

-The program looks for a config in 4 default locations:
+The program looks for a config file in 4 default locations:

 1. `./arxiv_filter.yaml`
 2. `~/.config/arxiv_filter.yaml`
 3. `~/arxiv_filter.yaml`
 4. `/etc/arxiv_filter.yaml`

-The first config file which exists is used.
+The first config file of this list which exists is used.

 Alternatively, a custom config file can be passed to the program via the `-c PATH_TO_FILE` option.

+### Interface

 ![Empty program window after start-up.](doc/images/WindowEmpty.png)